maximliu/aiops/articles/embeddings.md

-#Graphe/Network Embeddings in a Nutshell
+# Graphe/Network Embeddings in a Nutshell

+## Definition of embedding and why we need it.

+## Embeddings in Machine Learning.

+## Well-Known Algorithms of Embeddings